jeancahu/hello-world/README.md

 <!--Headings/Subtitles -->
 ## Markdown Basics
 Part where I'm learning the markdown basics.

+.

 ### Headings/Subtitles:
-Use a different amount of #'s
+Use a different amount of #'s.

 .
 ### Block Text:
 Press alt to define the indentation.